|Funding Program:||Investment Road and Rail Program

 |Local Council/Shire:||Cardinia Shire Council

-The project is expected to include the duplication of Racecourse Road between the Princes Freeway and Henry Street in Pakenham, and the upgrade of the McGregor Road and Racecourse Road interchanges.
-This includes the signalisation of the intersection at Bald Hill Road, an upgrade of the Princes Freeway overpass, upgrading the McGregor Road interchange with the Pakenham Bypass, new freeway ramps and the widening of McGregor Road between the northern freeway roundabout and Webster Way.
+The project is expected to duplicate Racecourse Road between the Princes Freeway and Henry Street in Pakenham, and upgrade McGregor Road and Racecourse Road interchanges.
+This includes the signalisation of the intersection at Bald Hill Road, upgrading the Princes Freeway overpass, upgrading the McGregor Road interchange with the Pakenham Bypass, new freeway ramps and the widening of McGregor Road between the northern freeway roundabout and Webster Way.

-The project will address congestion and cater for growth and accessibility in the Pakenham East, Officer and South East Business Park areas.
-It is also expected to reduce traffic delays and increase safety for road users on McGregor Road, Racecourse Road and the Princes Freeway.
+The project is expected to reduce congestion and cater for growth and accessibility in the Pakenham East, Officer and South East Business Park areas.
+It is also expected to reduce traffic delays, improve netrwork efficiency and increase safety for road users.